-Trustgate CA maintains commercial general liability insurance with policy limits of at least two hundred and fifty thousand ringgit malaysia (MYR250,000) in coverage for errors and omissions / professional Liability insurance with a policy limit of at least a million ringgit malaysia (MYR1,000,000) in coverage.
-Trustgate CA's insurance policies include coverage for (1) claims for damages arising out of an act, error or omission, unintentional breach of contract or neglect in issuing or maintaining EV Certificates and (2) claims for damages arising out of infringement of the proprietary rights of any third-party (excluding copyright, patent and trademark infringement), invasion of privacy and advertising injury.
-Insurance is carried through companies rated no less than A- as to Policy Holder's Rating in the current edition of Best's Insurance Guide (or with an association of companies, each of the members of which are so rated).
+Enterprise Customers are encouraged to maintain a commercially reasonable level of insurance coverage for errors and omissions, either through an errors and omissions insurance program with an insurance carrier or a self-insured retention.
+Trustgate CA maintains commercial general liability insurance with policy limits of at least Five Hundred Ringgit Malaysia (MYR500) and a maximum One million Ringgit Malaysia (MYR1,000,000) in coverage.
+Trustgate CA's insurance policies include coverage for (1) claims for damages arising out of an act, error or omission, unintentional breach of contract or neglect in issuing or maintaining Certificates and (2) claims for damages arising out of infringement of the proprietary rights of any third-party (excluding copyright, patent and trademark infringement), invasion of privacy and advertising injury.